 - 2 tablespoons sweet onion, minced

 - 1 to 2 cloves garlic, minced (about 1 teaspoon)

 - 2 teaspoons fresh thyme leaves, or 1/2 teaspoon dried

 - Juice of 1/2 lemon, about 1-1/2 tablespoons

 - 2/3 cup mild shredded cheese, divided (see recommendations below)

 - Salt and freshly ground black pepper

-- Bake until the crab mixture is set and light golden brown, 9 to 11 minutes.
+- Bake until the crab mixture is set and light golden brown, 10 to 12 minutes.

-- Remove from the oven, top each mushroom with grated cheese and bake for an additional 2 to 4 minutes, or until the cheese is melted and bubbly.
+- Remove from the oven and top each mushroom with a portion of the remaining cheese and bake for an additional 2 to 4 minutes, or until the cheese is melted and bubbly.

 - Serve with lemon wedges and a dash of hot sauce if desired.